At night the Eiffel neighborhood takes on the air of a busy amusement park.

 One of our favorite streets on the Ile St. Louis.

-One of many pedestrian streets in Paris where you find a lot to tempt the taste buds.
+One of many pedestrian streets in Paris where you find lots to tempt the taste buds.

-The locks began to collapse bridge railings so many are being removed.
+They began to collapse bridge railings so many have been removed.

 Whether going up or down, using the steps to the park takes your breath away.